 Why choose a neutral color palette?

-In small spaces it helps your spaces feel larger if you minimize the amount of contrast in your finishes and furniture, for this purpose I kept to a really neutral color palette which contributed to a tone on tone look.
+In small spaces it helps your spaces feel larger if you minimize the amount of contrast in your finishes and furniture, for this purpose I kept to a really neutral color palette which contributed to a tone-on-tone look.
 The monochromatic nature to me helps it feel masculine while being fresh and airy.
-If you have too many high contrast items in a small space it can feel like visual pollution.
+If you have too many high-contrast items in a small space it can feel like visual pollution.
 High contrasting pieces carry more visual weight which in small spaces can lead to a cluttery feel.

 I chose to do a vertical shiplap on the main wall in the space which helps bring your sight line up and makes our standard 8-foot ceilings feel a little taller.
 I also chose to paint the shiplap and even the baseboards all in the same color, Revere Pewter by Benjamin Moore, so that your eye doesn't stop at the baseboards and the room feels more cohesive.
-In a larger space you may want to differentiate your spaces more so they feel cozy, so you would want to create accent walls and trim details to create separation.
+In a larger space, you may want to differentiate your spaces more so they feel cozy, so you would want to create accent walls and trim details to create separation.
 I wanted pretty much the exact opposite of that for this room since it is in a smaller size.

 For this space, though I was sticking to a neutral palette I think it is always important to create a moment of graphic interest.
 I found a Vintage American Flag to put above their dresser.
 I love the muted colors and it adds such a classic charm to their room, I absolutely love it.